zulfadz/the-plain/_posts/2022-05-29-finite-difference-order.md

 \end{equation}$$

-In this post, I illustrate that using a higher-order finite-difference operators can yield an even more precise approximation.
+In this post, I illustrate that using higher-order finite-difference operators can yield an even more precise approximation.
 The formula for five-point operators is:

 $$\begin{equation}
 f^{\prime\prime}(x)=\dfrac{-\dfrac{1}{12}f(x-2dx)+\dfrac{4}{3}f(x-dx)-\dfrac{5}{2}f(x) +\dfrac{4}{3}f(x+dx)-\dfrac{1}{12}f(x+2dx)}{dx^2}.
 \end{equation}$$

 Assume for now that these formulas are valid.
-The derivation of these formulas are a subject of future posts.
+Their derivations are a subject for future posts.

 ### Application to Gaussian function[^1]